Allium munzii: Five-year review

 The most recent completed five-year review for Allium munzii was released September 5, 2013.
 Prior to 2013, the only other five-year review was released June 17, 2009.
 A third five-year review was initiated May 20, 2021 but has not yet been released.
 The 2013 five-year review did not recommend a change in status from endangered.
 Due to the high recovery potential of this species, they changed the recovery priority number from 2C to 8C, indicating that there is slightly less concern about the status of this species.

 To continue future conservation for this species, the most recent five-year review recommends regulation of threats, surveying of nonnative plant species, and identification of pollinators of Allium munzii.

 Species status assessment

 A species status assessment is not yet available.

-Recovery plan and conservation eforts
+Recovery plan and conservation efforts

 A full recovery plan has not yet been developed for this species.
 However, Allium munzii conservation is covered by the Western Riverside County Multiple Species Habitat Conservation Plan.
 This was implemented in 2004 and includes a 75-year permit for conservation measures to help 146 species in Western Riverside County.
 A majority of recovery activity geared towards Allium munzii involves designating a critical habitat to protect an area with large populations from development and farming.
 A critical habitat was designated in 2005 and revised in 2013.
 This protected area spans 98.4 acres in Riverside County.